 Table 6 shows that the D/L estimates were similar for both types of defects from both data sets.
-The pooled data gave an estimate for D/L of 0.21 for Type I and 0.22 for Type II defects.
-The values for W/L were similar to those for D/L. Given the similarity of the ratios for the two types of defect, and given the variability in the estimates demonstrated in Table 5, there seems to be no justification for using different factors for Types I and II defects, and it is proposed that a common factor of 0.21 should be used for both.
-This factor implies that crosscutting a log will reveal nearly five times as many resin pockets per m^2 as board surface sampling.
+The pooled data gave an estimate for D/L of 0.20-0.23 for both Type I and Type II defects.
+The values for W/L were similar to those for D/L. Given the similarity of the ratios for the two types of defect, and given the variability in the estimates demonstrated in Table 5, there seems to be no justification for using different factors for Types I and II defects, and it is proposed that a common factor of 0.22 should be used for both.
+This factor implies that crosscutting a log will reveal four to five times as many resin pockets per m2 as board surface sampling.